emmacodec/danflix-app/README.md

 In this project i built a front-end Netflix clone called danflix with firebase backend.
-I used the TMDB API for all the data AND i will be using Firebase Authentication to give the login functionality.
+I used the TMDB(themoviedb) API for all the data AND i will be using Firebase Authentication to give the login functionality.
 I'll be storing data with a React front-end and firebase back-end.
 I use Firestore which is a cloud storage in firebase to save data.
 All the styling is done with the Tailwind CSS to save time.
 After everything, i deploy the project with Firebase hosting.